10 Nosy Questions Everyone in a Relationship Gets—and How to Respond

 Why are you guys still renting?
 Aren’t you ever going to buy a home?

 Whether you’re happy having a landlord or are scrupulously saving, it’s no one’s business.
 “It’s really hard to answer this nosy question without losing your cool,” Dr. Bonior says.
 She suggests saying something along the lines of, “We can sit down with our budget spreadsheets next time we see you,” “I’m not going to sit here and talk about my finances,” or “We’re happy where we are right now.'”
-Speaking of, find out the surprising costs every first-time home buyer needs to know about.
+Speaking of, find out the

 Your partner seems to spend a lot of time golfing.